NetSweet/netsuite/README.md

   role 10

   # use `NetSuite::Utilities.data_center_url('TSTDRV1576318')` to retrieve the URL
-  # you'll want to do this in a background proces and strip the protocol out of the return string
+  # you'll want to do this in a background process and strip the protocol out of the return string
   wsdl_domain 'tstdrv1576318.suitetalk.api.netsuite.com'
 end
 ```